MatrixDev/flavorAlias/README.md

 Actual class name must be unique for each flavor and also must be different from alias name.

 `@GenerateTypeAlias` is the only annotation provided by the library and it takes only two arguments:
-1. name - this will be name of generated alias
+1. name - this will be the name of the generated alias
-2. priority - class annotated with highest available priority wins and will be aliased
+2. priority - class annotated with the highest available priority wins and will be aliased

 ### Step 2